 for all that might be, short of any real evidence.

-Thinking maybe of finding your own way,
+Thinking maybe of finding your own way if you must,

 but not really caring anymore,